reactivego/rx/README.md

 [![](https://godoc.org/github.com/reactivego/rx?status.png)](http://godoc.org/github.com/reactivego/rx)

-Package `rx` offers Reactive Extensions ([ReactiveX](http://reactivex.io/)) for [Go](https://golang.org/), an API for asynchronous programming with observable streams (Observables).
+Package `rx` provides reactive programming for Go. `rx` is short for [Reactive Extensions](http://reactivex.io/), an API for asynchronous programming with observables.

-## What ReactiveX is
+## Reactive Extensions

-Observables are the main focus of ReactiveX and they are (sort of) sets of events.
+The main focus of Reactive Extensions are [Observables](http://reactivex.io/documentation/observable.html):

+- They are streams of events.
 - They assume zero to many values over time.
 - They push values.
 - They can take any amount of time to complete (or may never).
 - They are cancellable.
 - They are lazy; they don't do anything until you subscribe.

-This implementation of rx uses `interface{}` for value types, so you can mix different types of values in function and method calls.
+The `rx` package found here uses the type `interface{}` for values of the observable.
+The `interface{}` type allows different types of values to be mixed and emitted by an observable.
 To create an observable of three values with different types you might write the following:

 ```go
 package main